annalaise/cv/README.md

 I'm a former product owner with an increasing passion for understanding exactly *how* to build brilliant applications, as well as the *why*.

-As a self starter fresh from college, I spent my early career moving up the ranks in marketing roles, before switching to eCommerce and the user-psychology-rich world of conversion funnel optimisation.
+As a self starter fresh from college, I spent my early career moving up the ranks in marketing roles, before switching to ecommerce and the user-psychology-rich world of conversion funnel optimisation.
 When that didn't challenge me enough, I then moved into product.
 Working with some awesome engineers, testers and UXers, I've prototyped, developed, launched and managed digital products at the likes of Experian, M&S.com and Nando's.

 Roadmapping, building use cases, testing hypotheses and monitoring performance are things that now come naturally to me - *but* (and it's a big but) my brain is happiest when it's constantly challenged.
 Having always been fascinated by technology and its possibilities for learning, and after teaching myself some rudimentary HTML, CSS and Ruby and falling in love with code, I've enrolled in a selective developer bootcamp, Maker's Academy, to switch into software engineering proper.